Intel Architecture Labs: Native Signal Processing (NSP)

+IAL's decision to pursue NSP clashed with Microsoft.
+NSP's software architecture was designed to be agnostic of the software operating system.
+This was a common strategic direction with PC chip manufacturers in the 1980s and 1990s because it allowed chips to be used in a multitude of software operating environments, and not just the Microsoft operating systems such as Microsoft Windows.
+IAL kept the NSP secret from Microsoft, contrary to the two company's prior commitment to disclose projects to one another.
+IAL told Microsoft about NSP in early 1995 when it began to talk to OEMs about pre-installing NSP.
+Microsoft got a copy of NSP and tested it against Windows 95, which was in late beta test.
+Microsoft discovered that NSP was incompatible with Windows 95 and caused machines to crash.
+When Microsoft informed Intel about this, Intel admitted it never tested against Windows 95; Intel felt it was unnecessary because it felt Windows 95 would be a failure.
+When Microsoft proposed working together to make NSP compatible with Windows 95, IAL declined and would not cooperate with Microsoft to make NSP compatible with the forthcoming Windows 95.
+As a result, Microsoft went to the OEMs to warn them of the incompatibilities, which caused the OEMs to back away from NSP.
+With no OEM support, NSP was left as an orphan and not pursued further by IAL.

-Internet browser
+Web browser

-IAL also tangled with Microsoft by supporting Netscape and their early browser, and by producing a fast native x86 port of the Java system.
-Most of these projects were later shelved, and after 1997 IAL tended not to risk competing with Microsoft.
+IAL also tangled with Microsoft by supporting Netscape and their early web browser Netscape Navigator, and by producing a fast native x86 port of the Java system.
+Most of these projects were later shelved, and after 1997, IAL tended not to risk competing with Microsoft.
 The details of IAL's conflicts with Microsoft over software were revealed in Steven McGeady's testimony in the Microsoft antitrust trial.

-Not all of IAL's software efforts met bad ends due to Microsoft—IAL developed one of the first software digital video systems, Indeo(tm) - technology that was used in its ProShare videoconferencing product line but suffered later from neglect and was sold to another company in the late 1990s.
+Not all of IAL's software efforts met bad ends due to Microsoft—IAL developed one of the first software digital video systems, Indeo - technology that was used in its ProShare videoconferencing product line but suffered later from neglect and was sold to another company in the late 1990s.

 Input/output interconnect projects

 However, IAL successes in the hardware world are legendary, and include PCI, USB, AGP, the Northbridge/Southbridge core logic architecture and PCI Express.